 This post contains references to products from our advertisers.
 We may receive compensation when you click on links to those products.
+The content is not provided by the advertiser and any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any bank, card issuer, airline or hotel chain.
 Please visit our Advertiser Disclosure to view our partners, and for additional details.

-Plenty of credit card users are fed up with the game that frequent flier programs have become.
-Credit card users dutifully earn tens of thousands of frequent flier miles, sometimes over the course of years, with the hopes of redeeming these miles for award flights.
+Plenty of credit card users are fed up with the game that frequent flyer programs have become.
+Credit card users dutifully earn tens of thousands of frequent flyer miles, sometimes over the course of years, with the hopes of redeeming these miles for award flights.
 In many cases, their hopes are dashed when they discover that the airlines have allocated scant award seats at the lowest mileage levels.
 In other cases travelers are hit with taxes, fees, and surcharges for award flights that they were led to believe were free.

 How This Card Works

 This card offers double miles on all purchases, every day.
 Once earned, these "miles" can be redeemed for a statement credit towards any airfare, hotel, car rental, or cruise purchase.
 Miles are worth one cent each, so each dollar spent returns 2% back in reward value.
 Cardholders simply log into their account on Capital One's website, select travel expenses, and apply for reimbursement.
 In my experience, reimbursement came quickly.

 There is a $59 annual fee for this card that is waived the first year.
 Also, Capital One was the first major credit card issuer to eliminate foreign transaction fees on all of its products.
 Even today, most other credit cards will charge a 3% fee on all transactions processed outside of the United States.